ccar728/uob-turtleGraphic/README.md

 # uob-turtleGraphic
-step1.
-  install sdl
-step2.
-  use "make all run" in terminal
+Install sdl, then type in "make all run" in terminal